Skip to main content

 YMYL and E-E-A-T: Why Google Holds Healthcare Content to a Higher Standard

-Healthcare content sits within what Google classifies as ‘Your Money or Your Life’ (YMYL), a category of topics where inaccurate, misleading, or low-quality information could directly harm a reader’s health, financial wellbeing, or safety.
+Healthcare content sits within what Google classifies as ‘Your Money or Your Life’ (YMYL), a category of topics where inaccurate, misleading, or low-quality information could directly harm a reader’s health, wellbeing, or safety.
 YMYL status has profound implications for how healthcare websites are evaluated and ranked.

 What YMYL Means in Practice